SilentCircle/sso-integration-doc/ADFS-Integration-Customer-Responsibilities.md

 ---

-### Running the cmdlet to add Silent Circle as a Relying Party
+### Adding Silent Circle as a Relying Party

 First decide if you want to use an Active Directory group to restrict which users may use Silent Circle, using an Issuance Authorization Rule that the cmdlet will create for you.
 If you do decide to go ahead, ensure you know the group name and that it is visible on your system.
 For example, let's say the group is named 'Silent Circle Enterprise User'.
 Using `Get-ADGroup`, you can find out if the group is known.

 ```ps1
 > Get-ADGroup -Identity 'Silent Circle Enterprise User'